Generali gets bids below book value for BSI-sources

 Bankinter was also interested in acquiring Belgian bank KBC's private bank KBL but lost it to Qatari-backed Luxembourg firm Precision Capital in 2011, one of the people said.

-Japanese firms Mizuho Bank MZFGB.UL, Sumitomo Corp (8053.T) and players in Qatar and Abu Dhabi have also shown interest in BSI, but had not made offers by the deadline, all the sources said.
+Japanese firms Mizuho Bank, Sumitomo Corp and players in Qatar and Abu Dhabi have also shown interest in BSI, but had not made offers by the deadline, all the sources said.